 The banking industry is poised for disruptions.
 Technology is changing banking like never before.
 The evolution of mobile payment systems, online purchasing, peer to peer lending platforms and several other Financial Tech start-ups are creating a revolution in the banking industry.
 The banks are under immense pressure from technology companies, global financial crisis and looking at ways to bolster their performance.
 Consumers are on the lookout for more convenient ways for transactions with mobile banking and digitalisation.
 Banks have to proactively seize the opportunities before it is too late for them.

 The digital world is changing things & making lot of industries obsolete.
 Uber is now the world’s largest taxi company, but doesn’t own any vehicles.
 Airbnb provides accommodation without owning any hotels, ecommerce companies like Amazon, Alibaba are now among the world’s most valuable retailers, they don’t own any inventory.
 These companies have evolved with technology.
 They provide platforms which connect them to users.
 The banking industry is also seeing a rise of these platforms.
-For e.g. Lending platforms are created for facilitating loans to people electronically.
+For e.g. Lending management software are created for facilitating loans to people electronically.
 These platforms don’t own bank branches and other costs which a traditional set-up incurs.
 Yet, they are directly interfaced with customers & make money.

 These disruptions are creating whole new industries & platforms.
 Whether it is simplifying an existing process or creating a new product or service for the consumers, banking industry is at the threshold of these innovations.
 Internet of things for banking is one such platform, which integrates its different components and makes them more efficient, consumer friendly, and creates a digital delivery system.
 A look at how the banking industry can benefit from Internet of things: